CodeNameTwister/Script-Spliter/DocEditorSettings.md

 | use old behaviour | Use native behaviour of tabs |

 #
-Script Spliter Tool Plugin For Community Of Godot 4, Created By Twister.
+Script Splitter Tool Plugin For Community Of Godot 4, Created By Twister.